telerik/winforms-docs/installation-and-upgrades/preview-releases.md

 The Preview is __available as a NuGet__ package.
 Alternatively, you can __download the Preview assemblies__ from [your telerik.com account](https://www.telerik.com/account/).

-1. Go to the Telerik UI for WinForms product [download page](https://www.telerik.com/account/downloads/product-download?product=RCWF).
+1.Go to the Telerik UI for WinForms product [download page](https://www.telerik.com/account/downloads/product-download?product=RCWF).

-2. Click on the __Latest Internal Build__ button.
+2.Click on the __Latest Internal Build__ button.
 This will download an archive with the Telerik UI for WinForms assemblies.

 ![Telerik UI for WinForms Latest Internal Build Button](images/preview-releases001.png)

-3. To get a specific version of the Preview, open the __Internal Bulds__ tab on the download page.
+3.To get a specific version of the Preview, open the __Internal Bulds__ tab on the download page.
 Then select a version from the **Version** list.

 ![Telerik UI for WinForms Latest Internal Build Button](images/preview-releases002.png)